-This explains how and why we acquire and use your personal information in accordance with Regulation (EU) 2016/679, the General Data Protection Regulation (GDPR) and the Data Protection Act 1988.
+This explains how and why we acquire and use your personal information.
 We will process your information fairly and compliantly.
 You have a right to know how we intend to use your information so you can decide whether or not to proceed with services we provide.

 Maxcroft Securities Ltd (‘Maxcroft’)